Hugo-Carbiener/Hugo-Carbiener/README.md

 <br/>

-### **Steppe by step, our Archeologic Game Jam project**
+### **Steppe by step, Etiolles Archeologic Game Jam submission**

 <br/>

 <img src="https://user-images.githubusercontent.com/41008899/194828151-81457301-b07a-49a2-ae49-9b22ab2412d9.png" width="50%" height="50%">

-Steppe by step is a single player game where you control a tribe of hunter gatherers through the prehistorical steppe in search of traces that could lead you towards the herd of reindeer roaming this place.
+Steppe by Step is a single player game where you control a tribe of hunter-gatherers through the prehistorical steppe in search of traces that could lead you towards the herd of reindeer roaming this place.
 This game was made during the Archeological Game Jam that took place in the C19 incubator in Evry, France in partnership with the excavation site of Etiolles, France.

 I took part in this Jam as **developer** this time.
-As expected, the weekend was not exactly smooth sailing and we encoutered many hurdles from trying to work with [FMOD](https://www.fmod.com/) to using data issued by the archeologists to add realistic details.
-FMOD has been an absolute nightmare integrate to our project and brought the dreaded git issues.
-I swear, sometimes, it feels like git has been built on a cursed graveyard.
+As expected, the weekend was not exactly smooth sailing and we encountered many hurdles from trying to work with [FMOD](https://www.fmod.com/) to using data issued by the archeologists to add realistic details.
+FMOD has been an absolute nightmare to integrate into our project and brought the dreaded git issues.
+I swear, sometimes, it feels like Git has been built on a cursed graveyard.
 However, FMOD turned out to be an impressive tool!
 It allowed our sound designers to produce adaptative sounds and music, and, on our end, to integrate them very intuitively.

-This Game Jam was also the opportunity for me to get ahold of the basics of pathfinding.
+This Game Jam was also an opportunity for me to get ahold of the basics of pathfinding.
 I was in charge of making our characters move in a 3D world generated using real topographic data.
 I would have loved to have more time to polish my system but it clearly did the job!

-During the Game Jam, I got to meet and befriend two amazing sound designers and an archeologist.
+During the Game Jam, I got to meet and befriend two amazing sound designers and an archaeologist.
 This was a truly rich human experience!

 Play the game on [Itch.io](https://akasuna.itch.io/steppe-by-step)!
 Check out the game [here](https://github.com/Hugo-Carbiener/Steppe-by-step).